-Transgender sex workers are often doubly victimised.
+Transgender sex workers are often doubly victimized.
 As trans women, they are on the receiving end of abuse but as sex workers, they are unable to seek redress from the state.
-In fact, there have been instances of police capitalising on many trans women being sex workers by taking them in for questioning and then raping them.
-This has led to a mistrust and fear of the police, further marginalising an already marginalised community.
+In fact, there have been instances of police capitalizing on many trans women being sex workers by taking them in for questioning and then raping them.
+This has led to mistrust and fear of the police, further marginalizing an already marginalized community.

-“Marginalised populations are easy targets because they do not have support systems in the form of family members, friends, and larger society,” said Rai.
+“Marginalised populations are easy targets because they do not have support systems in the form of family members, friends, and society at large,” said Rai.